CharlieHudson31/TransferSheetToSlide/README.md

 # TransferSheetToSlide
 This program transfers Google Sheet data into a new Google Slide presentation.

+Goal: The goal of this project is to easily output automated slideshows given user input from a spreadsheet.
-The workflow is [Enter Spreadsheet Data] -> [Collect Spreadsheet Data from Sheets API] ->  -> [Add data as new text box into a presentation with Slides API]
+Workflow: [Manually Input Enter Spreadsheet Data] -> [Collect Spreadsheet Data from Sheets API] -> [Convert data into a textbox, and add to presentation with Slides API]

 Requirements:
     1. Google Cloud Console Subscription https://console.cloud.google.com/
         Note.
 A free trial is currently available with no auto renewal.
     2. A Google Account associated with the Cloud Console Account.
-    3. TODO: create a requirements.txt file
+    3. The pip package management tool

 Set-Up:
+    Installation:
+        1. Run pip install -r 'requirements.txt'
     1. Create a google account that you will use certain services for (Google Slides and Googe Sheets)
     2. Create a google cloud console account subscription https://console.cloud.google.com/